-This small town in KwaZulu-Natal was, according to district records, named in honour of Earl Grey, the renowned British politician.
-It would however seem that the town was actually named after Sir George Grey, the Governor of the Cape from 1854 to 1861.
-Prior to this, on 31 December 1853, the district residents met to name the town, and decided on 'Pretorius' after Andries Pretorius.
-The colonial government refused to allow this, remembering that Pretorius had borne arms against the British.
-A tentative name had already been fixed to the plan drawn by the surveyor and this was adopted.
+This small Town in KwaZulu-Natal was, according to district records, named in honour of: Earl Grey, who was the renowned British politician.
+However it would seem that the Town was actually named after: Sir George Grey.
+Who was the Governor of the Cape from 1854 to 1861.
+Prior to this, on 31 December 1853, the District residents met to name the Town, and decided on 'Pretorius' after Andries Pretorius.
+The Colonial Government however, refused to allow this remembering that Pretorius had borne arms against the British!
+A tentative name had already been fixed to the plan drawn by the surveyor and this was quickly adopted.

 https://www.greytown.co.za/ |https://www.greytown.co.za/chrono.htm - for a chronology of the town|https://www.greytown.co.za/districtrecords/excerpts.htm - for an historical background to the town and district records|https://www.greytown.co.za/bambathastment.htm - for a brief history of the Bambatha Rebellion in the region|https://www.sendpix.com/albums/04010322/2226190000000f5453a72e325366b97bc11f7620ebc77f/ - for a gallery of historical images